The Ghosts Within

 I look up stunned, “what did you say?”

-The woman ladles two bowls of soup and slices the bread, she then gestures to eat.
-“When we got here, I tried getting you out of your wet clothes, but you wouldn’t let me, so sure I’d be shocked by whatever I saw.
-So, I stood over there with my back turned while you undressed.
-I asked your name, and you kept mumbling ‘Kyle- Kyle from Kabyle.’
+Rosina ladles two bowls of soup and slices the bread, she then gestures to eat.
+“When we got here, I try getting you out of your wet clothes, but you won’t let me, so sure I’ll be shocked by whatever I see.
+So, I stand over there with my back turned while you undress.
+I ask your name, and you keep mumbling ‘Kyle- Kyle from Kabyle.’
 Is that in California?
 I have seen many movies from there.”

-“I- ah-, misspoke.
-I’m from Kansas.”
-The woman again gestures to eat.
+“I- ah-, am actually from Kansas.”
+Rosina again gestures to eat.
 “Kabyle’s a place I read about.”

 “What kind of place?”